 INCLUDES YOUR FIRST BATCH.

 1 GAL.
-SODA MAKING KIT PLUS
+SODA POP STARTER KIT PLUS

 Making Soda is Easy!
 This kit includes our "Little Demon" fermenter, plus the ingredients to make & bottle your first batch of wicked-good soda pop.
 It's like having your own soda factory right in your kitchen.
 This Little Demon stands just 10.5" tall and does not require an airlock.
 It's completely stackable, in case you have limited space and decide to make multiple batches.
 This little fermenter means you never have to be afraid to try even the most shocking of soda pop experiments.